-The overall change for the year (in dollars) of Council's "Net Wealth".
+This statement shows the overall change for the year (in dollars) of Council's "Net Wealth".

 5. The Statement of Cash Flows

 Indicates where Council's cash came from and where it was spent.

 This statement also displays Council's original adopted budget to provide a comparison between what was projected and what actually occurred.